 Jesse has a history as a financial crisis researcher and anti-economic bubble activist, having anonymously built the website Stock Market Crash! (stock-market-crash.net) in April 2004 for the purpose of warning about the then little-known U.S. housing and banking bubble and how it would lead to a financial crisis.
 Stock Market Crash! was one of a small handful of websites devoted to the housing and banking bubble topic during that time and was featured in a 2005 LA Times article for this reason.
 The 2007-to-Present crisis that Jesse warned of unfolded as he had described several years earlier, helping to draw over 2 million unique visitors to the website and resulted in it being featured in The London Times during the 2008 credit crisis.
 (Note: stock-market-crash.net now redirects to this current website, TheBubbleBubble.com)

 Jesse’s background in finance started when he was a precocious 15-year old who used his life savings to buy his first stock, Bradley Pharmaceuticals, just a few days after the September 11th 2001 attacks after spending the summer vacation researching and following it.
 Within just a few months, Jesse doubled his money, sold the stock and was hooked on investing and finance ever since.
 Jesse spent the rest of high school reading every finance and economics book he could find, trading stocks, options and currencies and, though a very good student, getting into trouble for sneaking out of class to place trades on the school library’s computers.
 After graduating from Hauppauge High School (on Long Island, New York) one year early, Jesse used the extra time to continue studying finance, trade and build Stock Market Crash! before attending college.

-Focusing on finance and accounting, Jesse earned a Bachelor’s degree, cum laude, from State University of New York at Stony Brook in 2008, ironically graduating straight into the economic crisis that he foresaw several years earlier.
+Focusing on finance, accounting and economics, Jesse earned a Bachelor’s degree, cum laude, from State University of New York at Stony Brook in 2008, ironically graduating straight into the economic crisis that he foresaw several years earlier.
 Jesse is currently employed as a private investor, web entrepreneur and occasional business consultant.

 Additional Biographical Information